-3. Public Health Goals, Objectives, and Policies
+4. Public Health Goals, Objectives, and Policies

 - 1. Promote healthy lifestyles in the Region. - 2.
-Work with communities, healthcare systems, and colleges working to train healthcare workers and expand healthcare facilities. - 3.
-Monitor and mitigate health impacts from environmental contamination. - 4.
+Expand healthcare facilities and access throughout the Region. - 3.
 Improve access to healthy produce and other food products.

 - Encourage comprehensive planning that supports outdoor recreation, active transportation, cultural opportunities, and economic revitalization to expand opportunities for healthy lifestyles and social connections. - 2.
 Facilitate conversations and projects involving public sector, private sector, and nonprofit groups related to public health. - 3.
 Monitor and assist communities in response to changing information regarding drinking water safety and other environmental hazards. - 4.
-Monitor, assist, and respond to significant events like natural disasters, diseases, and other threats that impact the region's health and economy.
+Monitor, assist, and respond to significant events like natural disasters, diseases, and other threats that impact the Region's health and economy.

-- 1. Assist communities, healthcare systems, and colleges with planning and funding efforts that improve healthcare access and infrastructure in the region. - 2.
+- 1. Assist communities, healthcare systems, and colleges with planning and funding efforts that improve healthcare access and infrastructure in the Region. - 2.
 Assist communities, healthcare systems, and colleges with planning and funding efforts that expand both active and ADA-accessible transportation options. - 3.
-Assist communities with navigating programs and policies that cleanup polluted sites for reuse. - 4.
+Assist communities with navigating programs and policies that clean up polluted sites for reuse. - 4.
 Assist communities with navigating programs and policies related to ensuring safe drinking water. - 5.
 Recommend that communities support a greater variety of housing styles along transportation routes or within walking distance of amenities, businesses, and services for those with limited mobility. - 6.
 Assist communities with navigating "aging-in-place" programs to retrofit existing structures with ADA-accessible upgrades. - 7.
-Work with state, federal, and local officials to quickly allocate resources during large-scale events that impact health and the economy. - 8.
-Work with state, federal, and local organizations to improve healthcare access for households of all income levels.
+Work with State, federal, and local officials to quickly allocate resources during large-scale events that impact health and the economy. - 8.
+Work with State, federal, and local organizations to improve healthcare access for households of all income levels.